AdobeDocs/experience-platform.en/help/collection/event-duplication.md

 To learn more about "at-least-once" processing, see this article on [message delivery guarantees](https://docs.confluent.io/kafka/design/delivery-semantics.html).

 ## Event deduplication options {#deduplication}

 For business scenarios sensitive to duplicate events, Experience Platform uses multiple event deduplication methods in its downstream storage systems.

-* Real-Time CDP drops events if an event with the same `_id` already exists in the [!DNL Profile Store].
-See the documentation on [XDM ExeprienceEvent class](../xdm/classes/experienceevent.md) for more details.
+* Real-Time CDP Profile Store drops events if an event with the same `_id` already exists in the [!DNL Profile Store].
+See the documentation on [XDM ExperienceEvent class](../xdm/classes/experienceevent.md) for more details.
 * Customer Journey Analytics allows users to configure a metric to only count values non-repetitively.
 To learn how to do this, see the documentation on [metric deduplication component settings](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-settings/metric-deduplication.html?lang=en).